Elwoode History, Family Crest & Coats of Arms

 Early Origins of the Elwoode family

 Important Dates for the Elwoode family

 This web page shows only a small excerpt of our Elwoode research.
-Another 177 words (13 lines of text) covering the years 1639 and 1713 are included under the topic Early Elwoode History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) covering the years 1639 and 1713 are included under the topic Early Elwoode History in all our PDF Extended History products and printed products wherever possible.

 Elwoode Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Elwoode were recorded, including Elwood, Ellwood, Ellward, Elward and others.